300th Military Intelligence Brigade Hosts Unique Joint Conference

-“As far as really assessing whether they can go on a mission or on a deployment and use their language,” remarked LTC Jeremy Stephenson, brigade operations officer for the 300th, “with the polyglot event, you’re using your language in six to eight different ways.
+“As far as really assessing whether they can go on a mission or on a deployment and use their language,” remarked LTC Jeremy Stevenson, brigade operations officer for the 300th, “with the polyglot event, you’re using your language in six to eight different ways.
 So, not only is it a fun competition, but it definitely helps assess mission readiness for linguists.”

 After the close of another successful conference, the leadership of the 300th is already in planning for the 2020 event, with a long-term vision of growing the Polyglot Games to reach the level of a Best Warrior-type competition for linguists.